 The appeal moves to a de novo hearing, where the Andrew County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
 Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Andrew County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

-When you partner with a Combs Waterkotte Andrew County, MO DWI administrative hearing lawyer, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Andrew County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Andrew County, MO residents:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in the Andrew County, MO area, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in Andrew County, MO and throughout Missouri – you’re safeguarding your license, your rights, your freedom, and your future.
+In addition to knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for Andrew County, MO residents:

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review.
 Our Andrew County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.